South Harrow

-South Harrow is the southern part of the town of Harrow, located south-west of Harrow-on-the-Hill in the London Borough of Harrow.
+South Harrow is the southern part of the town of Harrow, south-west of Harrow-on-the-Hill in the London Borough of Harrow.
 Its development originally spread south and west from the hamlet of Roxeth in the urbanisation process and easier access from Central London by rail.
 Six roads now converge at Roxeth hamlet centre at the bottom of Roxeth Hill.
 Its areas include, in the west, the area of Shaftesbury Circus/Avenue and in the south a shopping area, South Harrow tube station and the high street, Northolt Road.

 History

 South Harrow succeeded Roxeth and outlying southern fields of Harrow in which that hamlet stood.
 This was a rural area until the late 19th century with remaining agricultural fields converted to housing by the mid-20th century.
 South Harrow was in the parish of Harrow which has its well-conserved historic clustered village centre at Harrow on the Hill.

-A three-storey Sainsbury's supermarket building was built in the 1960s.
+A three-storey Sainsbury's supermarket building was built in the 1960s; it subsequently closed, and after a refit and redesign of its layout (now including an entrance direct to its car park) is now an Aldi.